Decide extensibility strategy for 1st level icons on custom menu items

 The new navigation provides a new feature by adding icons to first level menu items.
 So far this is implemented by CSS with a background in the item, so if a contrib or a site-builder wants to add a new first level item and add an icon to it they need to write some CSS.

-To note that we're also implementing a solution to use initials if no icon is provided in โœจ On collapsed sidebars, if no icon for a top-level item is provided, use the first two letters Active .
+To note that we're also implementing a solution to use initials if no icon is provided in โœจ If no icon for a top-level item is provided, use the first two letters Fixed .

 Proposed resolution